fluxninja/aperture/docs/content/references/configuration/policies.md

 Signals are floating-point values.

-A signal also have a special **Invalid** value.
+A signal can also have a special **Invalid** value.
 It's usually used to communicate that signal doesn't have a meaningful value at the moment, eg.
 [PromQL](#v1-prom-q-l) emits such a value if it cannot execute a query.
 Components know when their input signals are invalid and can act